brentley/ecsworkshop/content/microservices/crystal/tabs/copilot.md

 #### Scale our task count

 Let's scale our task count up!
 To do this, we are going to update the manifest file that was created when we initialized our service earlier.

-Feel free to look at the manifest file here: ./copilot/ecsdemo-crystal/manifest.yml

-Open the manifest file, and replace the value of the count key from 1 to 3.
+Open the manifest file (./copilot/ecsdemo-frontend/manifest.yml), and replace the value of the count key from 1 to 3.
 This is declaring our state of the service to change from 1 task, to 3.
+Feel free to explore the manifest file to familiarize yourself.

 ```
 # Number of tasks that should be running in your service.